postman511/Wireless-Signal-Strength-on-2.4GHz-WSS24-dataset/README.md

 <p align="center">
-Fig. 1 The layout of our Lab at Shenzhen University
+Fig. 1 The layout of our Lab at Shenzhen University.
 </p>

 <div align=center><img src="picture/airport.png" /></div>

 <p align="center">
-    Fig. 2 The layout of the check-in hall at Shenzhen Baoan International Airport
+    Fig. 2 The layout of the check-in hall at Shenzhen Baoan International Airport.
 </p>